Manly P. Hall: A Prolific Teacher of Esoteric Traditions

 Hall wrote his opus because he was dedicated to reporting on, “the proposition that, concealed within the emblematic figures, allegories and rituals of the ancients, is a secret doctrine concerning the inner mysteries of life, which doctrine has been preserved in toto among a small band of initiated minds.“

-Who is Manly P. Hall?
+Who was Manly P. Hall?
 He’s most likely the reason that esoteric writings and teachings have exponentially grown in popularity over the past 20 years.
 Without his longstanding commitment to inviting these ancient teachings into public consciousness, we might have lost the most essential truths of the ages.

 With a career that spanned 70 years, Mr. Hall gave over eight thousand lectures, including two at Carnegie Hall in New York City.
 At Carnegie, Manly P. Hall’s lectures were titled “The Secret Destiny of America” (1942) and “Plato’s Prophecy of Worldwide Democracy” (1945).
 Over time, Manly published over 150 esoteric books, essays, treatises, and pamphlets, which covered a wide berth of topics, including: